 How to run visual applications?

 The simplest (but inefficient for intense pixel graphics, as in satellite imagery analysis programs) is X-over-ssh.
-Nothing must be configured.
 The window of a single application is just displayed on terminal screen.

 Other solution is NX standard which, however, requires X2Go software, which is not supported directly by linux distributions.
 Nevertheless, it can be used and many people prefer it over VNC.
 Clients are available for linux, Windows, and Mac.
 You can gather more information in separate article:

 The installation and configuration is well guided on X2Go official site